Skillet Green Beans with Bacon, Onions, & Mushrooms

 No, at least not in the many, many, many times I’ve made this have I ever needed to.
 It may seem like a lot, but as you add the onions, then the mushrooms, then the green beans, it gets used up.
 If you have particularly greasy bacon and after you saute your mushrooms the pan is still swimming in it, go ahead and drain off all but 1 tablespoon or so before adding the green beans.

 Yes.
-Since this is dish is a green bean side for thanksgiving originally, I’ve definitely made this several hours ahead.
+I’ve definitely made this several hours ahead when prepping it for Thanksgiving dinner.
 Once finished cooking, for best results place in an oven safe dish and cover it.
 Then place in the fridge.
 When ready, place in a low oven until heated through and serve.

 Of course!
 If you’re not into mushrooms or onions, go ahead and leave out what you don’t like.
 It will affect the overall flavor, so I recommend making it as listed first.